openssl pkcs12

 Although there are a large number of options most of them are very rarely used.
 For PKCS#12 file parsing only -in and -out need to be used for PKCS#12 file creation -export and -name are also used.

 If none of the -clcerts, -cacerts, or -nocerts options are present then all certificates will be output in the order they appear in the input PKCS#12 files.
 There is no guarantee that the first certificate present is the one corresponding to the private key.
-Certain software which requires a private key and certificate and assumes the first certificate in the file is the one corresponding to the private key: this may not always be the case.
+Certain software which tries to get a private key and the corresponding certificate might assume that the first certificate in the file is the one corresponding to the private key, but that may not always be the case.
 Using the -clcerts option will solve this problem by only outputting the certificate corresponding to the private key.
 If the CA certificates are required then they can be output to a separate file using the -nokeys -cacerts options to just output CA certificates.

 The -keypbe and -certpbe algorithms allow the precise encryption algorithms for private keys and certificates to be specified.
 Normally the defaults are fine but occasionally software can't handle triple DES encrypted private keys, then the option -keypbe PBE-SHA1-RC2-40 can be used to reduce the private key encryption to 40 bit RC2.
-A complete description of all algorithms is contained in the pkcs8 reference page.
+A complete description of all algorithms is contained in the openssl pkcs8.

 Prior 1.1 release passwords containing non-ASCII characters were encoded in non-compliant manner, which limited interoperability, in first hand with Windows.
 But switching to standard-compliant password encoding poses problem accessing old data protected with broken encoding.
 For this reason even legacy encodings is attempted when reading the data.
 If you use PKCS#12 files in production application you are advised to convert the data, because implemented heuristic approach is not MT-safe, its sole goal is to facilitate the data upgrade with this utility.